Coffield Et Al – Critique of Learning Styles

 Research by Coffield

-Coffield and his team of researchers (Coffield et al. 2004) investigated the top 13 of the 71 learning style theories including their theoretical basis and origin, and their instrument.
+Coffield and his team of researchers (Coffield et al. 2004) investigated the top 13 of the 71 learning style theories including their theoretical basis and origin, and instruments.
 They also studied conclusions given by the researcher, and those given by other researchers testing the respective theories.
 The team also built an independent study to investigate empirical evidence of a relationship between the learning style (as per the instrument) and students’ learning aptitude.

-The variables studied are origins and influence; definition, description and scope of the learning style instrument; measurement by authors; description of the instrument; reliability and validity; external evaluation reliability and validity; general implications for pedagogy empirical; evidence for pedagogical impact.
+The variables studied are origins and influence; definition, description, and scope of the learning style instrument; measurement by authors; description of the instrument; reliability and validity; external evaluation reliability and validity; general implications for pedagogy empirical; evidence for pedagogical impact.

 It was concluded that none of the learning style theories have adequate validation when done through independent research.
 The whole notion of having a link between a visual, auditory, and physical preference for a certain learning style, and the dependence of performance on learning style and teaching method is all non-conclusive and raises a lot of doubts.
 The thirteen Learning Style Instruments (LSI) under study were: